Nur al-Din Zengi: Conquest of Egypt

 Shawar immediately expelled Shirkuh and allied with Amalric, who arrived to besiege Shirkuh at Bilbeis.
 Shirkuh agreed to abandon Egypt when Amalric was forced to return home, after Nur ad-Din attacked Antioch and besieged the castle of Harenc.
-There, Nur ad-Din routed the combined armies of Antioch and Tripoli, but refused to attack Antioch itself, fearing reprisals from the Byzantines.
+There, Nur ad-Din routed the combined armies of Antioch and Tripoli and captured most of the Crusader armies' leadership, including Raymond III, Joscelin III and Bohemond III, leaving three major principalities of the Crusader states leaderless.
+However, he refused to attack Antioch itself, fearing reprisals from the Byzantines.
 Instead he besieged and captured Banias, and for the next two years continually raided the frontiers of the crusader states.
-In 1166, Shirkuh was sent again to Egypt.
+In 1166, Nur ad-Din's Kurdish general Shirkuh was sent again to Egypt.
 Amalric followed him at the beginning of 1167, and a formal treaty was established between Amalric and Shawar, with the nominal support of the caliph.
-The crusaders occupied Alexandria and Cairo and made Egypt a tributary state, but Amalric could not hold the country while Nur ad-Din still held Syria, and he was forced to return to Jerusalem.
-In 1167, Nur ad-Din raided the County of Tripoli, in which he temporarily captured Areimeh Castle, Chastel Blanc and Gibelacar, exploiting the captivity of Raymond III.
+The crusaders occupied Alexandria and Cairo and made Egypt a tributary state, but due to the unpopularity of the Egyptian alliance with the Crusaders, Shirkuh managed to take Alexandria without bloodshed.
+The Crusaders besieged Alexandria and famine set in quickly due to the city's limited stores of food.
+Shirkuh organized a sortie and broke through the enemy lines, leaving command of Alexandria to his nephew, Saladin.
+In the same year, Nur ad-Din raided the County of Tripoli, in which he temporarily captured Areimeh Castle, Chastel Blanc and Gibelacar, exploiting the captivity of Raymond III.
+Ultimately, Amalric could not hold Egypt while Nur ad-Din still held Syria, and he was forced to return to Jerusalem.
+The siege of Alexandria was lifted, and Shirkuh's forces withdrew from Egypt as well.